keyvisions/keyvision/README.md

 5. Connect to the Zero via SSH and install [Node.js](https://nodejs.org/en/download/) (you'll have to remove the preinstalled node.js version),
 6. Download this project code

-At the prompt, change to the project directory and type:
+At the prompt, change to the project directory then type:

 ```
 $ sudo node keyvision
 Running KeyVision on ${hostname}:${port}
 ```

-Pick up your mobile phone or tablet, connect to the same WiFi the Zero is connected to, open up a browser and visit http://${hostname}:${port}, a QWERTY US keyboard should appear, touch its keys, the host PC to which the Zero is connected should receive the key clicks.
+Pick up your mobile phone or tablet, connect to the same WiFi the Zero is connected to, open up a browser and visit http://${hostname}:${port}, a QWERTY US keyboard should appear, touch its keys, the host PC to which the Zero is connected should receive the key clicks and respond accordingly.

 (If you'd like a preconfigured MicroSD image, contact me)